Skip to content

 Deploying with Nix

-This guide explains how to deploy applications on Hop3 using Nix for deterministic, reproducible builds.
-It covers when to use Nix, how to write a hop3.nix file, and common patterns for different languages.
+This guide explains how to deploy applications on Hop3 using Nix for reproducible builds and content-addressed dependency management.

 Nix-based deployment is a good choice when you want:

-• Reproducible builds: The exact same source always produces the exact same output
+• Reproducible builds: the exact same source produces the exact same output (with caveats — see below)

-• Cross-language builds: A single build system for polyglot applications
+• Cross-language builds: a single build system for polyglot apps

-For most applications, Hop3's native buildpacks (auto-detected from requirements.txt, package.json, etc.) are simpler and faster.
-Use Nix when reproducibility or dependency precision matters more than convenience.
+For most simple applications, Hop3's native buildpacks (auto-detected from requirements.txt, package.json, etc.) are simpler and faster.
+Use Nix when reproducibility, dependency precision, or non-x86 support matters.

 Prerequisites

-• A Hop3 server with Nix installed (the installer does this automatically)
+• A Hop3 server with Nix installed (the installer does this automatically when you pass --with nix)

 [build]